balkian/keepit/README.md

 # Files are specific to each parameter execution,
 # so this will again take a long time:
 expensive_function(number=42)
-# After this, we should have two files, one for number=1,
+# After this, we should have two files: one for number=1,
 # and another one for number=42.

 ```